 Far from it.
 To be a successful investor, you need grit, drive, and more than a little market know-how.
 You need to get your hands dirty fixing up rundown properties yourself on your first few house flips and be motivated enough that you’ll get back up even when it looks like all is lost.

-You must you can learn from.
+You must work with experienced professionals you can learn from.
 Pick their brains.
 Ask them to show you the ropes so one day you can get on their level.

 Real estate isn’t easy.
 If it were, it wouldn’t be any fun.
 In this guide, we will tell you how to think like an investor and take yourself to heights you never dreamed of.

 This isn’t your average investing guide.
 We’re not going to tell you how to price a property or redo a bathroom, time the market, or negotiate a deal.
 You can find that info anywhere.

 This guide will be different.
 We’ll let you in on something much less tangible, but much more valuable: how to think like an investor.
 We’ll focus on the internal because once that’s set, the rest will come naturally.

 Step 1: Use Fear As Fuel

 If you look at the lives of many of the greatest real estate investors, you’ll notice one thing they have in common: humble beginnings.
 They come from families with precarious finances, never knowing where the next meal would come from or when the little money they kept under the bed would run out.

 As children, they feared they’d live their whole lives check to check and vowed to break the cycle.
 They took the boulder of fear that would have crushed a weaker person and learned not only to lift it up, but to carry it up the hill on their aching backs.

 As adults, these entrepreneurs ignited the fear and let it course their souls to drive them harder.